nootfly/noot.github.io/_posts/2015-04-28-iOS-64-bit-upgrade-summary.md

 #### 4. Popover content size and presented view controller content size issue
 This is Apple's fault.
 They introduced new Popover and Alert API on iOS 8, but they broke old iOS 7 API.
 The size of presented view controller even has different between real devices and simulators on the same iOS version.

+#### 5. UICollectionViewCell content size issue
+Even the size of a cell is set, but the real size is wrong when reload the collection view.
+The solution is to reset its frame in the cell.

+    self.contentView.frame = self.bounds;

 ### iPhone 6 and iPhone 6 plus support